reata/sqllineage/README.md

 An interactive matplotlib graph will then pop up, showing DAG representation of the lineage result:
 ![Alt text](docs/_static/Figure_1.png)

-For visulization to work, you must have [graphviz](https://graphviz.org/) installed.
+For visualization to work, you must have [graphviz](https://graphviz.org/) installed.
 With Ubuntu, it's simply
 ```
 sudo apt install graphviz
 ```